PenvaSecurity/BloodhoundCypherQueries/README.md

 # Cypher Queries

 ## **View all GPOs applied to a specific Computer**
 **Description:** Find all GPOs that are applied to any specific computer.
 This query identifies GPOs that are applied at both the Domain Level and the OU level.
-Just enter the computer name in place of `COMPUTER_NAME` (Make sure to input exact computer name here as this is case-sensitive)
+Replace `COMPUTER_NAME` with the target computer name or a substring.
+(Make sure to input the exact computer name here, as this is case-sensitive)

 **Query:**
 ```